 Your Role in Preventing COVID-19 Outbreaks

 Whether you come to campus or not, training on Santa Clara’s health and safety procedures will be mandatory for all campus members.
 The following safety protocols are meant to protect our students, faculty, staff, and the surrounding community.
+Please note that SCU reserves the right to maintain more restrictive provisions than Santa Clara County.

 - Prevention Behavior.
 Students will also be expected to: